Man dies in overnight shooting on Kathann Drive in Hampton

 Officials say they were notified around 12:11 a.m. for shots fired in the area of the 100 block of Kathann Drive.

-Upon arrival, officers located an adult male in a parking area that was struck by gunfire.
-The man was succumbed to his injuries at the scene.
+Upon arrival, officers located a man in a parking area who was struck by gunfire.
+He succumbed to his injuries at the scene.

 Police are investigating this as a homicide and have no additional details.